 Vive la France in New Orleans

 The French Quarter is one of the Crescent City’s most iconic neighborhoods with cobblestone roads, French restaurants, and stunning architecture.
 It has an ambiance unlike any other!
 St. Louis Cathedral is one of the most famous landmarks in New Orleans and the former monastery, the Presbytère, houses the Louisiana State Museum.
-See a show at Le Petit Theatre, though be aware the place is said to be haunted!
+See a show at Le Petit Theatre, an haunted place according to the legend!
 For night life, it’s hard to beat Bourbon Street, spanning 13 city blocks, and lined with bars, live music venues, and restaurants with delicious creole cuisine.
 During the day, pay the French Market a visit to sample some organic local food and grab a coffee at the Café du Monde.

 Get a slice of Italy in New York City

 It’s no surprise, that as a historic hub for Italian immigrants, Little Italy developed a legendary culinary scene over the years.
 It’s a foody’s paradise with enough restaurants to choose from to keep you coming back again and again.
 From Rubirosa’s pizza bar to the quintessential Little Italy restaurant, Grotta Azzurra and the cozy Caffé Roma, your appetite will definitely thank you for visiting.
 Once you’ve gotten your fill, visit the Italian American Museum to learn the area’s history, and grab a keepsake at the Rossi E and Company store.
 It’s definitely a staple in any New York City trip.